Rank-adaptive tensor methods for high-dimensional nonlinear PDEs

-We compute a benchmark solution by using a Fourier pseudo-spectral method \cite{spectral_methods_book} on a $33\time 33$ grid of evenly-spaced points on the torus $[0,2 \pi]^2$ (1089 total points).
+We compute a benchmark solution by using a Fourier pseudo-spectral method \cite{spectral_methods_book} { with $33$ evenly-spaced grid points per spatial dimension (1089 total number of points)}.
 Derivatives and integrals are approximated with well-known pseudo-spectral differentiation matrices and Gauss quadrature rules.
 The resulting ODE system is integrated forward in time using an explicit fourth-order Runge-Kutta method with time step $\Delta t = 10^{-5}$.

-As before, we performed multiple simulations using the proposed rank-adaptive FTT algorithm with different thresholds for the component of $G(u_{\text{TT}})$ normal to the tensor manifold.
+As before, we performed multiple simulations using the proposed rank-adaptive FTT algorithm with different thresholds for the component of $G({u_{\bm r}})$ normal to the tensor manifold.
 Specifically, we ran one simulation with no mode addition and three simulations with adaptive mode addition based on Algorithm 1, and thresholds set to $\epsilon_{\mathrm{inc}} = 10$, $\epsilon_{\mathrm{inc}} = 10^{-1}$, and $\epsilon_{\mathrm{inc}} = 10^{-2}$.
 We used the two-point BDF formula \eqref{backwards_fd_1st_order} to approximate the component of the solution normal to the tensor manifold at each time step and the Lie-Trotter operator splitting scheme \eqref{split_diff_eqs} with time step $\Delta t = 10^{-5}$ to integrate in time the rank-adaptive FTT solution.
 In Figure \ref{fig:2D_KSE_time_evolution} we compare the time snapshots of the rank-adaptive FTT solution with $\epsilon_{\mathrm{inc}} = 10^{-2}$ with the benchmark solution obtained by the Fourier pseudo-spectral method.
 As before, Figures \ref{fig:2d_KSE_errors}(a)-(c) demonstrate that the rank-adaptive FTT algorithm is effective in controlling the $L^2(\Omega)$ error of the FTT solution.
 Interestingly, the solution to the PDE \eqref{transformed_KS} has the property that any tensor approximation with sufficient rank yields a normal component that does not grow in time.
 In fact, as seen in Figure \ref{fig:2d_KSE_errors}(b) the tensor rank becomes constant for each threshold $\epsilon_{\text{inc}}$ after a transient of approximately 0.5 dimensionless time units.

-Note also that the numerical solution of constant rank $2$ turns out to be unstable.
-This can be justified by using simple Fourier analysis.
-In fact, suppose our rank 2 FTT solution to \eqref{transformed_KS} is of the form